A priest at the church’s aisle wears black,

 welcoming boys and girls wearing white.

-Priest’s black cassock makes counterpoint
+The priest’s black cassock makes a counterpoint

 at boys’ suits, short pants and knee socks,